Lapizistik/pcp-short/README.md

 # pcp-short

-Just a cheap implementation of a pcp solver.
+Just two cheap implementations of a pcp solver.

-Depth-first (with boundary).
+Depth-first (with boundary) and breadth-first.